In-patient luxury rehab center in Thailand

 What is social anxiety disorder?

 Social anxiety disorder (SAD) is an overwhelming, long-term fear of social situations.
-Also known as social phobia, social anxiety disorder is intense and persistent, which is why it has a major impact on a person’s quality of life.
-This mental illness causes fear of being judged and watched by others in public.
-Social anxiety means extreme worry, discomfort, and frustration with exposure to situations that everyone else may perceive as completely normal.
+Otherwise known as social phobia, social anxiety disorder is intense and persistent, which is why it has a major impact on a person’s quality of life.

-Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), released by the American Psychiatric Association, classifies social anxiety disorder as a type of anxiety disorder.
 However, social anxiety disorder is not a modern-day mental illness.
 It has been present since prehistoric times.
 For example, the concept of social fear dates back to 400 BC when Hippocrates described an overly shy person as someone who loves the darkness of life and believes everyone’s watching them.

 In the early 20th century, the terms social phobia and social neurosis were used to describe extremely shy patients.

-In 1968 the release of DSM-2 described social fears as a specific phobia of social situations or excessive fear of being scrutinized by others.
+In 1968, the release of DSM-2 described social fears as a specific phobia of social situations or excessive fear of being scrutinized by others.
 The definition of social phobia was very limited at that point.

 The history was made with the release of DSM-3 in 1980, when social phobia was included as an official psychiatric diagnosis.
 This edition described social phobia as a fear of performance situations.
-However, DSM-3 didn’t include fear of casual conversations, which is a less formal circumstance.
-People with fears of less formal situations were more likely to be diagnosed with an avoidant personality disorder.

-Seven years later, in 1987, a revision of DSM-3 (DSM-3-R) was published and featured some alterations in diagnostic criteria for this disorder.
+Seven years later, in 1987, a revision of DSM-3 (DSM-3-R) was published and featured certain alterations in diagnostic criteria for this disorder.
 These changes implied that symptoms of this disorder cause interference or market distress, and it made it possible to diagnose both social phobia and avoidant personality disorder in the same patient, which was impossible before.

 With the release of DSM-4 in 1994, the term social anxiety disorder replaced social phobia.
 Diagnostic criteria were similar i.e. slightly modified compared to that of DSM-3-R. The release of DSM-5, in 2013, didn’t change much in terms of diagnosis other than wording of the timeframe for diagnosis.